yoctoproject/poky/documentation/sdk-manual/extensible.rst

    that builds code for the target, you can typically accomplish this by building the native and target parts separately rather than within the same compilation process.
-Realize though that with the "DASHDASHalso-native" option, you can add the tool using just one recipe file.
+Realize though that with the "--also-native" option, you can add the tool using just one recipe file.

 Adding Node.js Modules